There are a number of reasons and scenarios whereby an assault charge could be dropped by the police or the Crown Prosecution Service (CPS).

-1. Lack of sufficient evidence
+1. A lack of sufficient evidence

 A common reason for dropping assault charges is a lack of sufficient evidence.
 Every case will be different, but many assault cases are reliant on witnesses and statements to provide a basis for prosecuting the accused individual, whereby on an objective review of the evidence allows a prosecutor to conclude that there is a realistic prospect of a conviction if the evidence in those witness statements is believed.
-If there is not a realistic prospect of a conviction, because the evidence is undermined or because it is discredited, the case may be dropped because a lack of sufficiently credible evidence. .
+If there is not a realistic prospect of a conviction because the evidence is undermined or because it is discredited, the case may be dropped due to a lack of sufficiently credible evidence.

 2. Withdrawn witness statements

 As many assault charges are based on witnesses and statements.
 If a witness withdraws their statement, this can impact the value of evidence.
 However, the mere withdrawing of support by a complainant or witness is not the same as that witness or complainant saying that they have lied.
 If a witness or complainant admits to lying, they are admitting to making a false statement, which in turn can mean that the witness may be arrested and prosecuted for perverting the course of justice – a very serious offence in itself.

 If witness or complainant withdraws their support the reasons for this will be carefully looked at by the police, in part to make sure that no undue force or influence has been applied to the person.

 Also, if a witness or complainant fails to turn up to court, charges can also be dropped, particularly where cases are reliant on victim statements to secure a conviction.